-After months of hype, Nothing – Carl Pei’s new tech venture – finally unveiled the Nothing ear (1), a pair of affordable true wireless earbuds with a transparent design and claims of offering a premium audio experience.
+After months of hype, Nothing – Carl Pei’s new tech venture – unveiled the Nothing ear (1).
+A pair of affordable true wireless earbuds with a transparent design and claims of offering a premium audio experience.

 Reviews have been mixed but we fell on the positive side, calling them “a good set of true wireless headphones, which deliver a strong overall performance and a distinctive design on a relatively modest budget.”

 What else do you need to know about the Nothing ear (1) earbuds?

 Nothing is a new venture from OnePlus co-founder Carl Pei, and their first product are the the Ear (1) wireless earbuds.
 Based in London, Nothing is a company that focuses on merging technology and design with the aim of creating smart tech that ‘removes the barriers between people and technology’.